-However this isn’t likely to apply to the majority of cases.
-Although an interest-only mortgage with no repayment plan is often a long term disaster, it could have been a sensible option when you took out the mortgage (perhaps you expected your income to increase so you could later change to a repayment mortgage) or when you switched from a repayment mortgage (perhaps you intended to switch back when your unsecured debts were cleared).
+But this isn’t likely to apply to the majority of cases.
+Although an interest-only mortgage with no repayment plan is often a long-term disaster, it could have been a sensible option when you took out the mortgage and so it wasn’t mis-sold.

 Your options for repaying your mortgage at the end include:

 - switching to a repayment mortgage with your current lender.
 This calculator shows how much your monthly payments would increase.
-If you change the number of years to go, you can see how the longer you leave this, the more the repayments shoot up.
+If you change the number of years to go, you can see how the longer you leave this, the more the repayments increase.